 Concrete RH Testing: The New Standard in Australia

-Major Consulting Firm Discusses the New Australian Carpet and Tile Standard
+Major Discusses the New Australian Carpet and Tile Standard

-IKW Consulting Group delivers world-class floor covering solutions to its clients in Australia, New Zealand, and Southeast Asia.
-Don Considine, Director of Consulting, is considered one of the floor covering industry’s most respected analysts.
+ATTAR delivers world-class floor covering solutions to its clients in Australia, New Zealand, and Southeast Asia.
+Don Considine, Senior Flooring Consultant, is considered one of the floor covering industry’s most respected analysts.

-IKW has consulted to some of the largest projects in Australia, including the Sydney Opera House and Rialto Towers.
+Don Considine has consulted on some of the largest projects in Australia, including the Sydney Opera House and Rialto Towers.
 Don has played a major role in promoting in situ relative humidity (RH) testing for concrete in Australia.
 In recent years the use of in situ RH testing has grown dramatically and it’s now a part of the Australian carpet and carpet tile standards (AS 2455.1 & AS 2455.2) for the first time and was recently included as the only normative moisture test in the resilient flooring Standard (AS 1884).

 Wagner Meters (WM) recently spoke with Don (DC) about moisture testing and standards for carpet and carpet tile in Australia.
 Some of the things we talked about were:

-- IKW Consulting Group – Carpet and tile expertise across the Pacific Rim
+- ATTAR Consulting Group – Carpet and tile expertise across the Pacific Rim

-- Some of IKW’s biggest projects in the Canberra, Melbourne area
+- Some of ATTAR’s biggest projects in the Canberra, Melbourne area

 - The most common concrete moisture tests used in Australia